ProyectoAether/Aether-Portal/scripts/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/rdflib)

-This is a script used for serializing RDF/XML format OWL ontology into multiple non standard format JSON files.
+This is a script used for serializing OWL ontology into multiple non standard format JSON files.
 It will calculate multiple ontologies' statistics, compute their metadata and collection of triples.

 THIS SCRIPT IS INTENDED to be used in conjunction with Aether Portal frontend